Tufin/oasdiff/README.md

     Some YAML libraries don't support complex mapping keys, for example, python's PyYAML.
 [Here's possible solution](https://github.com/Tufin/oasdiff/issues/94#issuecomment-1087468450).

 3. AllOf, AnyOf, OneOf
-   Openapi spec allows you to [combine schemas using AllOf, AnyOf, OneOf keywords](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/).
+   OpenAPI Specification allows you to [combine schemas using AllOf, AnyOf, OneOf keywords](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/).
    Calculating the diff for these keywords is challenging because they consist of lists of schemas without keys which prevents association of corresponding schemas in ‘base’ and ‘revision’ specifications. oasdiff tries to work around this limitation by using [$ref](https://swagger.io/docs/specification/using-ref/) as the schema key when possible.
    In other cases, when the schema is defined inline, without a $ref, oasdiff may not be able to accurately identify the changes.